snudatalab/RosE/README.md

 We provide four datasets in this project: Chess, Crypto, Physics, and Math.
 All datasets are obtained from [StackExchange dump data](https://archive.org/details/stackexchange).
-We include the preprocessed datasets in the repository: `data/{dataname}`

-Math dataset is uploaded with git lfs because of its large size.
+We include the preprocessed datasets in the repository: `data/{dataname}` They are uploaded with git lfs due to their large size.
 Use git lfs with the following scripts after cloning this repository to download large datasets.
 ```
 curl -s https://packagecloud.io/install/repositories/github/git-lfs/script.deb.sh | sudo bash